Welcome to Broken P Ranch

 Breaking Free: The Journey to Self‑Sufficiency and the Empowering Benefits It Brings

-- Start a garden – Grow your fruits and vegetables to reduce grocery bills and eat fresh, seasonal food.
+- Start a garden – Grow your fruits and vegetables to reduce grocery bills and eat fresh, seasonal food just like at Broken P Ranch.

 - Install solar panels – Harness solar energy to lower utility costs and reduce reliance on the grid.